MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming was used to create the first computer game, which was called "Tic-Tac-Toe" and was released in 1952.
+Programming has been used to create music - for example, the song "Daisy Bell" was the first to be performed by a computer in 1961.